JirosWorld/spacex-api/PSEUDOCODE.md

 2. add React Router (new version) syntax on index.js and define Routes to App ("/*")
 3. import Link from BrowserRouter + add links/nav
 4. add Link from Home to Crew page
-5. add Fetch function to get all crew members
+5. add Fetch function to get all crew members from the API endpoint: https://api.spacexdata.com/v4/crew
 6. display data of all crew members
 7. create query useState and query function, wrap search function around display Map (data returned from an API may change, so do not use "const search_parameters = ["Name", "Agency", ...]")
 8. test if display changes when typing search-text in the input